Kim Malone

 Kim is a storage software architect in Intel’s Office of the CTO, focused on pathfinding around computational storage and heterogeneous computation.
 She has over 20 years of experience architecting and developing distributed high-availability distributed systems for the storage, networking, cable, and telecommunications industries.
 Prior to Intel, Kim held principal engineer roles at both NetApp and SwiftStack.
 Kim co-authored the first technical proposal for adding computational storage to NVMe, and is co-chair of the NVMe Computational Storage Task Group.

 Learn what is happening in NVMe to support Computational Storage devices.
-The development is ongoing and not finalized, but this…
+Computational Storage requires two new command sets: The Computational…

 Watch Now Favorites